brikrey67/documentation-markdown/readme.md

 [Markdown Tutorial](http://www.markdowntutorial.com/)

 ### Bonus: GitHub Extended Markdown
 When adding content to GitHub, you have access to some additional features in Markdown beyond the original syntax.
-These include:
+These include...

 - language-specific syntax highlighting and code formatting
 - task lists
 - tables